Seasonal Guide: Winter Home Maintenance Checklist (Alberta Edition)

 Check Your Roof

-Missing or damaged shingles can allow moisture to get into your roof, causing many different problems including roof damage, as well as mould and mildew problems.
-Each fall you should make sure you have your roof professionally assessed, and make sure you get any repairs done before winter begins.
+Missing or damaged shingles can allow moisture to get into your roof, causing many different problems, including roof damage, as well as mould and mildew problems.
+Each fall, you should have your roof professionally assessed and make sure you get any repairs done before winter begins.

 Check Your Eavestroughs

 Debris such as leaves and twigs can cause ice dams to form in the winter.
 Ice dams keep your downspouts from draining properly, causing a buildup of water by your roof.
-Ice dams are also heavy and can cause your eavestroughs to sag and causing them further damage.
+Ice dams are also heavy and can cause your eavestroughs to sag, causing them further damage.

 See also: eavestrough installation & repair services.